Cardiff City FC drop plan for red shirts instead of blue

 He also spelled out the club's financial situation: "It is clear to all concerned that the club simply cannot continue to function and exist in its current state, effectively losing large amounts of money each month, while acquiring more and more debt.

 "We have continued along this path until the end of the current season, but the club inevitably now faces bold and real world decisions should we want to see the club survive.
-As romantic and simplistic a notion as it may seem, maintaining our current course without growth or change, is not, and cannot be, an option".'Good faith'
+As romantic and simplistic a notion as it may seem, maintaining our current course without growth or change, is not, and cannot be, an option".

 The chairman stressed: "We have no desire to cause offence or for people to think we have no respect for the club or its history as it would appear has been suggested in various quarters including by local assembly members.